rabh1011/upliftsqldev/05_Normalization/README.md

-# Introduction to SQL and MySQL.
+# Introduction to Normalization.

-What is the major difference between MySQL and SQL?
+What is Normalization?

+Why do we need Normalization?

+What are the advantages of Normalization?

-What are the default databases created in MySQL (mysql, information_schema,performance_schema,sys) and usage of all?
+What are the disadvantages of Normalization?

+How many types of normal forms exists?

-What is a database?
+What is 1NF?

-What is a query?
+What is 2NF?

-Where a SQL query is typed in?

-How to connect with database using tool?

-How to execute the queries?

-How to create\delete and rename a database?

-What is the purpose of the USE command?
+What is 3NF?

-If you delete a table in the database, will the data in the table be deleted too?

-What is the Parse Query button used for?
-How does this help you?
+What is BCNF ( Boyce Codd's normal form)?

 # Practice

-Create a database named "student_course" using command.
+Create a table Employee (EMP_ID,EMP_Name,EMP_Phone,EMP_State).

-Create the following classes in Student, Department and Course tables.

-Define various columns in tables.

-Write a SQL query to view all the columns and rows in the Student table,Department and Course tables.
+If Employee has two numbers, will the table be in 1NF?
+If no how to convert into 1NF.